Introduction to Docker

 - Docker Trusted Registry – for having our own locally hosted registry of Docker images

 There is a logical separation of base and application Docker Images for each application to decrease the amount of maintenance and build time needed on each component.
 The base image contains essential environment components and is built once initially and eventually when changes to the environment itself are required (i.e. changing configuration parameters, application server version, etc).
-The application image fetches the base image and builds on it the application specific configuration and dependencies than pushes the built image into the private registry.
+The application image fetches the base image and builds on it the application-specific configuration and dependencies then pushes the built image into the private registry.

 With the help of Front-End web servers and having multiple instances of our PROD environments, we were able to achieve no downtime during deployment.

-Additionally, Vagrant was used locally by Development and QA Teams to automate the creating and destroying of new instances of the applications using exactly the same images as used in Production/Staging.
+Additionally, Vagrant was used locally by Development and QA Teams to automate the creation and destruction of new instances of the applications using exactly the same images as used in Production/Staging.